Global PIQA: Evaluating Commonsense Reasoning Across 100+ Languages and Cultures

-\paragraph{Global PIQA v1.} This paper currently describes Global PIQA v0.1; in the coming months, for Global PIQA v1, we plan for significant additions.
-First, as discussed in \S\ref{sec:parallel}, we are developing a parallel split of Global PIQA, which will double the size of the dataset.
-In addition, we are still looking for contributors to expand the language coverage of both the non-parallel and parallel splits of Global PIQA.
-Prospective contributors can register their interest through \href{https://docs.google.com/forms/d/e/1FAIpQLSc73SSB2Med_SEpsSvOEcw50g3Y1kkK6od8ZfRlL0162vi3lw/viewform?usp=header}{\underline{this form}} or visit the \href{https://mrlbenchmarks.github.io/}{\underline{project website}} to get involved.
-We particularly welcome contributions for less-resourced languages and language varieties.
+Finally, although large closed systems perform quite well on Global PIQA when averaging across languages, we believe that Global PIQA remains useful as a benchmark.
+Global PIQA distinguishes between the performance of closed systems and open models, between different open models, and even between different closed systems (Figure~\ref{fig:regions_resource}).
+It also measures variation in performance across languages within each of these models.
+This variation across languages and models indicates that Global PIQA remains unsaturated as a benchmark \citep{akhtar2026ai}.
+We see Global PIQA as particularly useful for tracking performance of frontier systems for low-resource languages, and for tracking the development of smaller, open models for under-studied languages.

-We close by noting that the scale of participation in this project has far exceeded the organizers' expectations.
-The result is a manually curated, culturally-specific evaluation dataset with unprecedented language coverage.
+\paragraph{Conclusion.} We close by noting that the scale of participation in this project has far exceeded the organizers' expectations.
+The result is a manually-curated, culturally-specific evaluation dataset for over 100 languages.
+Furthermore, the parallel split of Global PIQA provides a multi-parallel evaluation dataset with unprecedented language coverage.
 We are excited to continue developing community-led open-source multilingual evaluations, and we believe that this is an extremely promising avenue for addressing the critical lack of benchmarks for the vast majority of the world's languages.